evanhanders/dedalus_hpc_install/anvil/README.md

 # Installing Dedalus

-To install Dedalus, simply load the appropriate modules (fftw and hdf5 -- the rest should be loaded by default) and then run the custom install script of your choice.
+To install Dedalus, simply load the appropriate modules (fftw, hdf5, and anaconda -- the rest should be loaded by default) and then run the custom install script of your choice.

 It is probably useful to add the following lines to your .bashrc to make loading and unloading modules easy: